Your Cart

 I am going to show you the difference between knit and purl using a swatch in stockinette stitch.
 Stockinette simply means that you will knit every row on one side of the work, and purl every row on the other.
 If you are knitting in the round, as long as you just knit, then you naturally create stockinette stitch.

-You can see how the knit side of stockinette looks like a bunch of nested Vs, or like little chevrons.
-At the bottom of this swatch, I did three rows of garter stitch—that means that I knit every row.
 (I start and end my swatches in garter stitch, as it helps the swatch to lay flatter.
 Stockinette naturally curls to the purl side.)

 The knit side also tends to look like columns going up and down, which is all of your stitches sitting neatly on top of each other in their lovely connected loops.
 The rows are trickier to see because of the ups and downs of the chevron-shaped stitches.
 (When counting stitches in a gauge swatch, you want to lay your ruler straight across one of these rows and count the columns within your required measurement.)

-Column and row on the knit side.
+Column and row detail on the knit side.

 The purl side looks like a bunch of little bumps all in rows.
 If you look closely, you can see that each row you knit actually creates two staggered rows of bumps that alternate with each other.